BenBruzewski/WeatherData/README.md

 # WeatherData
 This is a project from my Embedded Systems Lab course.
 It's made using C and intended for the MSP430FG4618 microcontroller.

-Detailed Report can be found here: https://drive.google.com/file/d/1Tga_IXkrZ_jU9YsCswrhX6Pg-C61xenf/view?usp=sharing
+Detailed Report can be found [here](https://drive.google.com/file/d/1Tga_IXkrZ_jU9YsCswrhX6Pg-C61xenf/view?usp=sharing)

 ## Detailed Information: